 If you are looking for an easy dessert, these Gluten Free Black Forest Cookie Cups are perfect for a party!
 You will love how the chocolate and cherry flavors combine in this delicious dessert.
 Fill them with chocolate frosting or mousse, then add the cherries and vanilla frosting.

 If you have a party coming up, these gluten free black forest cookie cups are a delicious dessert to serve.
 They are fancy enough for a dessert buffet, or serve them to your Valentine!
-You can't go wrong with these delicious cookie cups.

 There are many great flavor variations to fill these chocolate cookie cups with!
 This recipe is based on my Gluten Free Chocolate Cookie Cups recipe.